Ari-Smith-Research/Ari-Smith-Research.github.io/catalog-of-works.md

 #### Selected Completed Works (in Reverse Chronological Order)

+*Tar-Tenney Tones* for Solo Contrabassist (realization of James Tenney's *For Percussion Perhaps, or...
+(Night)* - 2022, 10'

 *Power Tools II: Coffee Grinder for T-bone Slim* for Percussionist and Alto Saxophonist - 2022, 7.5' <br />
 &emsp; commissioned by Greg Riss and Joe Connor